ebebbington/context-finder/README.md

+# Background
+These scripts are used to extract specific sections/blocks of text (also known as contexts) from a text file.
+The file is usually structured like so:

+    [context title.version-1]
+    context text
+    [context title.version-2]
+    context text

+    [context-title.version-3]
+There are two scripts:
+- search-file.js
+- template.js

+`template.js` is used as a template file for you to use, to execute the main script (`search-file`).

 # Requirements
-Run the following commands:

-    npm init
-    npm install
-    npm ls

-Making sure that there are no unmet dependencies.
+Have the following:
+- NodeJS installed (`apt install nodejs`)
+- NPM installed (`npm init`)
+    - line-reader installed (`npm install line-reader`)
+    - Check all is ok (`npm ls`)

-# Using the Script
+# Running the Script
-Use 'run-script.js' to execute 'search-file.js'.
-Edit the parameters inside the function call in run-script.js to what you need.
+Use `template.js` as the starting point to run the main script.
+Modify the variables (`data`, `fileToRead` and `fileToWrite`) within this script to what you need.

-Such as if you want to look for blocks containing: '[tt-pbx]' and '[world]', from the file 'extensions.txt' and write into 'extensions-new.txt' then the function call would be:

-	script(['tt-pbx', 'world'], 'extensions.txt', 'extensions-new.txt')
+###Example
+I want to look for all text containing 'hello.world' but there are multiple versions of this like `hello.world.version-1.2` in the file `/home/list.txt` and transfer the gathered data into `/home/<user>/temp.txt`.
+The code structure would look like so:

+    const data = ['hello.world.']
+    const fileToRead = '/home/list.txt'
+    cconst fileToWrite = '/home/edward/temp.txt'

+You would then run this script:

+    node template.js

+And it will search the specific file for blocks of text in the `data` array and write the collected data to the new file.

-# What this Script Does
+# Detailed Script Explanation
 This script will go through every line in a given file looking for the given value sections.
-  Upon reaching a context/section that matches then it will append every line until a blank line or new context, to a variable.
+  Upon reaching a context/section that matches then it will save the data on the file line it is on until the line-reader is on a blank line or new context.
-  The script will loop through the above process until it reaches the end of the file, which it will then write this gathered data into a new file.
+  The script will loop through this process until it reaches the end of the file, which it will then write this gathered data into a new file.

-# Example File to Read
-Using extensions.txt file:

-    [a context title]
-    some context text

-    [something-hello.tt-pbx.12]
-    some context text
-    [my-large-world]
-    some context text

-  Using the examples above this script will copy the sections [something-hello.tt-pbx.12] and [my-large-world].

-# Simple 'How-to' Run
-- Open 'run-script.js'.
-- Edit the parameters inside the function call to what you need.
+##
+search-context-file Version 1.0 02/06/2019

+email: EdwardSBebbington@hotmail.com